zqchen90/leetcode/3sum/README.md

 ## Solution
   1. Sort the array first.
   1. Use three pointers, left, middle, and right.
-Traversal left from 0 to n - 3.
+Traverse left from 0 to n - 3.
   1. For each left, initialize middle = left + 1 and right = n - =
   1. Move "middle" right and move "right" left until they meet.
   1. When moving "middle" and "right", if they equal previous ones, they should be ignored directly.